venkyroy22/Ecommerce-Follow-Along/README.md

 Built the page using React JS and styled it with Tailwind CSS.
 Utilized useState to manage form inputs dynamically.
 Applied proper styling using Tailwind CSS for a responsive and modern UI.

+### Milestone 10: Connecting to MongoDB

+In this milestone, I accomplished the following:

+Created a Product Schema using Mongoose

+Defined a schema to structure product data
+Included fields such as name, description, price, stock, category, and images Built a POST Endpoint for Product Data

+Developed an API endpoint to receive product details from the frontend Implemented validation for required fields before storing data Handled Image Uploads with Multer

+Configured Multer to handle file uploads
+Allowed users to upload up to ten images
+Stored images in a dedicated Product folder for better organization Integrated MongoDB for Persistent Storage

+Connected the backend to MongoDB using Mongoose Successfully stored validated product data, including image paths